pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 Preparation
 -----------

-Currently, you can swap native PI via :ref:`token swap on PIWallet<Token Swap>`.
+Please make sure there is enough native PI in your account.

 -------------------